echo-lab/assets/01_VirtualStandup.md

 Here is a sample virtual standup report: https://drive.google.com/open?id=1hTWOfzuCnW8Qs8VYlUq1ubUQnNDSmf0cti57owHQBko

 ## Policy
 - The report will be shared within the lab.
 You can learn what other folks are doing by reading this.
 - On the top of the document, maintain a long-term to do list with associated due date.
 Everything has a due date.
+- The report should be ordered in *reverse chronological order* (the most recent on the top)
 - Below the table it should have a report in descending order.
   - Each report starts with the date of submission
   - It should contain the following three sections